nwcadence/vse2017-demovm/readme.md

 1. Create the VSTS project

-For VSTS, you can either

-- Use the devopsconferences account but you will have only read-only access to the project.
-- Choose to provision the project to your own VSTS account with [VSTS Demo Data Generator](http://vstsdemogenerator.azurewebsites.net/Account/Verify?template=PartsUnlimited).
+For VSTS, provision the project to your own VSTS account with [VSTS Demo Data Generator](http://vstsdemogenerator.azurewebsites.net/Account/Verify?template=PartsUnlimited).

 2. Keep track of the name of the VSTS account as well as the project.